-When I think of nostalgic dishes, I always think of making Puerto Rican Shrimp Mofongo with my papi.
-The mashed fried green plantains with chicharron (pork rinds), mojo sauce and garlic is an iconic flavor.
-In my case, I love topping my mofongo with sauteed shrimp in a tomato lemon sauce.
-This recipe is BOLD – just the way I like it!
+When I think of my childhood, I remember making Puerto Rican Shrimp Mofongo with my papi.
+The mashed fried green plantains with chicharron, mojo sauce, and garlic is an iconic flavor.

-In Puerto Rican Shrimp Mofongo, the mofongo part is made with fried green plantains.
-I put emphasis on green, because using sweet plantains in this recipe would create a whole different dish.
-First, clean, peel and cut the green plantains.
+- Clean, peel and cut the green plantains.
 I find cutting them in 1 inch pieces allows for even cooking.
 Then, shallow fry them just until golden and tender.

-Next, comes the crucial step of mashing.
+- Mash the plantains.
 The most important part of mofongo is developing moisture during the mashing process!
-Naturally, green plantains are very starchy and lack moisture.
-Once you fry and mash them, they are even more dry; and no one like a dry mofongo!
+Naturally, green plantains are very starchy and lack moisture, and once you fry and mash them, they become even drier.
+No one like a dry mofongo!

 - Olive oil